Catharine Coleborne

-Catharine Coleborne (born 27 October 1967) is an Australian medical historian and academic administrator.
-She is the Head of School and Dean of Arts at the University of Newcastle and a fellow of the Academy of the Social Sciences in Australia.
+Catharine Coleborne is an Australian medical historian and academic administrator.
+She was the Head of School and Dean of Arts at the University of Newcastle (2015 to 2022) and is a fellow of the Academy of the Social Sciences in Australia, the Australian Academy of the Humanities and the Royal Society of New South Wales.

 Life

-Coleborne was born in 1967.
-She took her first degree at the University of Melbourne before going on to study "Madness" to gain a doctorate from La Trobe University in Melbourne.
+Coleborne took her first degree at the University of Melbourne before going on to study "Madness" to gain a doctorate from La Trobe University in Melbourne.
 She looked at gender and institutional confinement for the mentally ill during the nineteenth-century when Australia was part of the British Empire.

 Coleborne has continued to study madness and she has published books and papers on her research.

 She has published four books as sole author including Madness in the Family: Insanity and Institutions in the Australasian Colonial World, 1860–1914 in 2009 when she was an Associate Professor at Waikato University.